Dedigama Kota Vehera : Suthigara Chethiya (දැඩිගම කොට වෙහෙර)

 This stupa has been built by king Parakramabahu the Great ( 1153-1186) as a memorial on the location he was born.

 In 1070 prince Vijayabahu defeated the Chola invaders who ruled Polonnaruwa and brought the country under a single ruler.
-While he made his capital Polonaruwa, his sister Mitta’s son Manabharana was appointed as a sub-king in Ruhuna.
+While he made his capital Polonnaruwa, his sister Mitta’s son Manabharana was appointed as a sub-king in Ruhuna.
 His wife Ratnavali was the daughter of King Vijayabahu I. Later a prince called Veerabahu invaded the Ruhuna region and Manabharana escaped to Dedigama then called Punkagama.
 Manabharana then ruled the Maya Region with Dedigama as the administrative capital.

-It is believed that the smaller stupa has been built on the exact place there the birth took place and and then a bigger stupa was built around it.
+It is believed that the smaller stupa has been built on the exact place where the birth took place and then a bigger stupa was built around it.
 The diameter of the bigger stupa is 256 feet and it is 47 feet high.
 The top of the stupa is flat and covers about 26,000 square feet.

 Also See